Code-Institute-Submissions/MSP-7/README.md

 ### Unfixed bugs

-- currently cities entered automatically default to their American version Workaround in place requesting the User enter City and Country code.
+- currently when a city is entered without a country code, the API automatically defaults to the American location Workaround in place requesting the User enter City and Country code.
 There will be a future improvement developed to improve this process.
 - Website requires a favicon
+- When using the application on a mobile, upon search the application doesn't automatically "bounce" to the top of the screen.
+This doesn't occur on emulators, only real devices.
+Future improvement will be implemented to ensure the page displays from the top after searching.

 # Deployment Process